Universum (magazine)

-Universum is an Austrian popular science magazine published in German and based in Vienna, Austria.
-The magazine is the only Austrian publication in the field of popular science, because Germany-published magazines dominate the field in the country.
-The magazine is financially supported by the Austrian National Science Foundation.
+Universum was an Austrian popular science magazine published in German and based in Vienna, Austria, published from 1998 to 2019.
+The magazine was the only Austrian publication in the field of popular science, because Germany-published magazines dominatet the field in the country.
+The magazine was financially supported by the Austrian National Science Foundation.

+In December 2019 the publishing house LW Media filed for bankruptcy and the magazine ceased publication.

 History and profile

-Universum was established in 1998 as a joint venture of Austrian Radio and Television and N.O Pressehaus.
-The latter owned and published the magazine.
-Then the magazine began to be owned and published by the LW Media.
-Universum is based in Vienna.
+Universum was established in 1998 as a joint venture of the national public broadcaster ORF and LW Media, a subsidiary of the N.O Pressehaus.
+The editorial office of Universum was based in Vienna.

-The magazine is published ten times a year.
-It covers science and nature stories about the determination of gender, cystic fibrosis, genetic determination of wine genealogy, analysis of viral genes and RNA analysis amongst other things.
-The subtitle of the magazine is "the most beautiful magazine of Austria", reflecting its preference for covering non-conflictual topics.
+The magazine was published ten times a year covering science and nature stories.
+The subtitle of the magazine was "the most beautiful magazine of Austria", reflecting its preference for covering non-conflictual topics.

-Oliver Lehman is the founding editor-in-chief.
-He served in the post until 2007 and resigned from the magazine in 2013.
-Martin Kugler is the current editor-in-chief of Universum.
+Oliver Lehmann was the founding editor-in-chief until 2007 and then as co-publisher until 2013.
+The last editor-in-chief was Martin Kugler.

 Universum had a circulation of about 70,000 copies in 2002.
 In 2007 the magazine sold 52,000 copies.
 Its circulation was 42,000 copies in 2010.